authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 In the BIMI specification, a message MUST be authenticated via DMARC.
-As stated in the DMARC draft, this requires that only one of DKIM or SPF must successfully pass validation.
+As stated in the DMARC draft, this requires that only one of DKIM or SPF must successfully pass validation with alignment with the organizational domain in the From: address.
 However, for additional local security measures, a receiving site may choose to create additional requirements for senders in order to verify BIMI  (that is, indicate to a downstream MUA that it is safe to load a BIMI logo in the email client)